 What happens if you’re partially at fault for your slip and fall in a restaurant?
 Can you still bring a lawsuit and recover damages?
 Well, this all depends on the state where you fell and suffered injuries because each state has different laws regarding comparative negligence.

-In Florida, for example, the law is pure comparative negligence.
-This means that you can be partially to blame for your accident, but you can still bring a lawsuit for your slip and fall and recover for the part that was not your fault.
-In fact, you can be mostly at fault for your injuries and still bring a lawsuit for your damages in Florida.
-However, your damages will be reduced by your percentage of fault.
+In Florida, for example, the law is modified comparative negligence.
+In Florida, an injured plaintiff cannot recover if he or she is more than 50% at fault.
+In other words, you can be partially to blame for your accident, but you can still bring a lawsuit for your slip and fall and recover for the part that was not your fault.
+Florida switched to modified comparative negligence in March 2023.
+Before that, Florida was a pure comparative negligence state, which means that you could be mostly at fault for your injuries and still bring a lawsuit for your damages in Florida.
+However, your damages would be reduced by your percentage of fault.

-South Carolina and Georgia, however, are modified comparative negligence states.
+South Carolina and Georgia are also modified comparative negligence states.
 This means that you can’t recover damages if you’re 50% or more at fault.
 However, if you are less than 50% at fault, you can still recover damages.
 As in pure comparative negligence states, your damages will be reduced by your percentage of fault.

 In North Carolina and Alabama, the law is contributory negligence.
 This means that you can’t recover anything if you are at fault in any way.
 Thus, even if you’re just 10% at fault, you can’t recover damages for your slip and fall accident in a restaurant.